mike-culp/openvuln-psirt-reporter/README.md

 - affected products
 - friendly product names

+## CISA Known Exploited Vulnerabilities (KEV) Integration

+The tool automatically downloads the CISA Known Exploited Vulnerabilities catalog and checks whether any CVEs associated with an advisory are present in the KEV list.

+This allows engineers to quickly identify vulnerabilities that are known to be actively exploited in the wild.

+## KEV Filtering

+Use the `--kev-only` flag to return only advisories containing CVEs present in the CISA KEV catalog.

+This allows teams to prioritize vulnerabilities with confirmed real-world exploitation.

+Example:

+python src/psirt_reporter.py --kev-only

 ## Product Discovery Mode

 Extracts all raw product names returned by Cisco to help improve product matching rules.